KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 pip install tqdm
 ```

-Then using the following parameters, you can adjust the following out of the box.
+Then using the following parameters, you can adjust the following parameters and start modeling right out of the box.
 To adjust optimizer settings you will need to do so in the deepBach.py file.

 ```
 usage: deepBach.py [-h] [--timesteps TIMESTEPS] [-b BATCH_SIZE_TRAIN]